nmasse-itix/OpenShift-Demo-NodeJS/doc/CONFIGURE_JENKINS.md

  5. Search for the plugin to install
  6. Check the box next to the plugin to install
  7. Click `Download now and install after restart`
- 8. Do not forget to check the box `Restart Jenkins`
+ 8. Do not forget to check the box `Restart Jenkins when installation is complete and no jobs are running`

-Note: to update a plugin, select the `Updates` tab instead of the `Available` tab.
+__Note :__ to update a plugin, select the `Updates` tab instead of the `Available` tab.

-## Create the Jenkins Pipeline
+## Create/Update the Jenkins Pipeline

 Depending if you created a JenkinsPipeline BuildConfig, OpenShift may have created a Jenkins pipeline for you.
 In such a case, the Jenkins Pipeline is named `<namespace>/<buildconfig-name>`.

 So, if you installed the demo :
  - manually, you need to create the pipeline from scratch
- - automatically, you need to update the pipeline to add the following parameters
+ - automatically with the provided template, you need to update the pipeline to add the following parameters

 __Note :__ As of today, OpenShift does not accept build environment variables with Jenkins pipelines.
 So you have to update the Jenkins pipeline created by OpenShift to add those variable.